So you want to get

 Such relationships tend to be high-conflict, expensive & traumatic.
 You need the right lawyer to move your matter forward, not backwards.

 We strongly recommend that you engage legal assistance if your spouse lacks empathy & has a thirst to win at all costs.

-DG Family Law will assist and advocate for you to avoid common traps, give you confidence to take the next step and peace of mind as you continue your journey.
+DG Family Law assists & advocates for you to avoid common traps, give you confidence to take the next step and peace of mind as you seek to start afresh.